akthammomani/Customers-Segmentation-Kmeans-Clustering-Tableau/README.md

 The second dataset <code>**WineKMC.xlsx sheet 1**</code> in the second worksheet contains transactional data -- which offer each customer responded to.

+## 3. Data Wrangling

+We're trying to learn more about how our customers behave, so we can use their behavior (whether or not they purchased something based on an offer) as a way to group similar minded customers together.
+We can then study those groups to look for patterns and trends which can help us formulate future offers.

+The first thing we need is a way to compare customers.
+To do this, we're going to create a matrix that contains each customer and a 0/1 indicator for whether or not they responded to a given offer.

+  * Merge <code>**df_transactions**</code> & <code>**df_offers**</code> on=<code>**offer_id**</code>
+  * Make a pivot table, to show a matrix with customer names in the row index and offer numbers as columns headers and fill NANs with zeros.